thedzy/maze_solver/README.md

 ### maze_solver.py
 Create a maze and solve it or use maze_solver_finder to get a maze

-You can use a custom the size of the maze or the seed used to ranndomly generate it
+You can use a custom the size of the maze or the seed used to randomly generate it

 ```bash
 usage: maze_solver.py [-h] [-d SIZE] [-s SEED] [--single] [--debug]